mthorrell/gbnet/gbnet/models/README.md

 # Discrete Time Survival Analysis

-See [this notebook](https://github.com/mthorrell/gbnet/blob/main/examples/discrete_beta_survival_example.ipynb) for example usage.
+See [this notebook](https://github.com/mthorrell/gbnet/blob/main/examples/discrete_survival_examples.ipynb) for example usage.

+- BetaSurvivalModel: Discrete survival using a Beta distribution, mimicing a mixture of geometric distributions
+- ThetaSurvivalModel: Discrete survival using a geometric distribution with a single parameter, theta